Episode 9: Homesick

 “It takes more than sunshine, soil, and rain to make a flower grow.”

-Thus spake Alessandra, in her speech to the mostly-white-haired Board of the Junior Foreign Aide Brigade.
-(That’s how Alessandra thought of her speech—at sixteen, she was a budding nihilist, misunderstanding Nietzsche’s Thus Spake Zarathustra as a call to rather than a warning against a philosophy of nothingness.
-She was well on her way to driving her parents crazy with her philosophizing, and if they complained, she shot back with “To make the individual uncomfortable, that is my task,” and other exasperating Nietzsche-isms.)
+As she presents her well-rehearsed speech, she thinks with more than a smidge of smugness: Thus spake Alessandra.
+(A budding nihilist, she’d misunderstood Nietzsche’s Thus Spake Zarathustra as a call to, rather than a warning against, a philosophy of nothingness.
+She is well on her way to driving her parents crazy with her philosophizing, but when they complain, she shoots back with, “To make the individual uncomfortable, that is my task,” and other exasperating Nietzsche-isms.)

-Alessandra was a homegrown islander, and so, although love and creature comforts were available to her in moderate supply from the day she first graced this earth, she spent almost the whole of her childhood longing with every fiber of her being to get away.
-The Junior Foreign Aide Brigade, or JFAB, seemed as good an escape plan as any.
+Alessandra is a homegrown islander, and so, although love and creature comforts have been available to her in moderate supply from the day she first graced this earth, she’s spent almost the whole of her childhood longing with every fiber of her being to get away.
+The Junior Foreign Aide Brigade seems as good an escape plan as any.

-Alessandra was not invited to be a member of the JFAB.
+Alessandra has not been invited to be a member of the JFAB.

 Alessandra is an Italian version of Alexandra, a name that means Defender of Mankind.

 Alessandra’s mother was a first generation immigrant from Italy, estranged from her own father for marrying an American and then moving to America.
 The grief of that estrangement had never abated, and she’d been glad to call on her heritage in naming her daughter.
-Of course, she’d imagined a foreshortened version of the name in everyday conversation, something like Allie or Sandy or Lessie; Alessandra is a mouthful.
+Of course, she’d imagined a foreshortened version of the name in everyday conversation, something like Allie or Sandy or Lessie.

 Alessandra, don’t let the dog eat that dead jellyfish!
 (But he wants to.)